 If you are paying for fuel at gas stations with a card, we recommend you only use a credit card (not a debit card) and be extra vigilant as gasoline stations are rife with skimmers.

 Valuable documents: Keep your valuable travel documents (especially your passport) safe; passport theft is on the rise worldwide, including in Mexico.
-Store cash and other valuables in your hotel room’s safe or in the hotel’s safety deposit box.

-Dress down: avoid walking around dripping jewelry, showing-off expensive watches, and other expensive fashion items.
+Dress down: Avoid walking around dripping jewelry, showing off expensive watches, and other expensive fashion items.

 ATM refills: When stand-alone ATMs are being re-filled, you might see armed guards surrounding them.